3.9L Cummins Engine: 4BT Diesel Pros & Cons

 At the recreational level of the off-road hobby, engine swaps are a mixed bag.
 Gas engines – namely the LS variety – are the most dominant, but diesel engines are steadily gaining market share.

 One diesel engine in particular that pops up more than most is the 3.9L Cummins.
+The 3.9L (4BT) Cummins inline-four diesel engine creates 105hp and 265 lb-ft of torque from its relatively small size of 30.6 in long, 24.6 in wide and 37.7 in high.
+This is what makes it such a popular candidate for engine swaps.
 Weighing in at nearly 800 pounds, the robust inline four-cylinder engine is the little brother of the cherished 5.9L 12-valve Cummins diesel engine.
 The fact that both the 3.9L and 5.9L share much of the same DNA gives diesel enthusiasts confidence the engines can go the distance.

 Cheap and Simple